Testing the Scalar Triplet Solution to CDF's Fat $W$ Problem at the LHC: Theoretical framework

 In the SM, one has $\rho_{\rm tree} =1 $ and $T_{\rm tree} =0$, with deviations in the Type II Seesaw driven at tree level by $v_\Delta$.
 Qualitatively, EWPD lead to the condition that $v_\Delta \ll v_{\varphi}$, even in light of CDF's measurement~\cite{ParticleDataGroup:2020ssz,deBlas:2022hdk,Kanemura:2022ahw}.

-At one loop, contributions to the $W$ boson's self energy from triplet scalars lead to a shift in its mass that scales with $\delta M^2_\Delta$.
+At one loop, contributions to the $W$ boson's self-energy from triplet scalars lead to a shift in its mass that scales with $\delta M^2_\Delta$.
 In terms of the oblique parameters $S$ and $T$, and with $U=0$ since it is small, such contributions can be expressed as~\cite{Peskin:1990zt,Peskin:1991sw,Maksymyk:1993zm}

 using the shorthand $s^2_W\equiv\sin^2\theta_W$.
 For heavy triplet masses, small mass splittings $(\delta M_\Delta^2/ M_{\Delta^0}^2)$, and neglecting $\mathcal{O}(v_\Delta^2/v_{\varphi}^2)$ terms, the one-loop expressions in the Type II Seesaw are~\cite{Mandal:2022zmy}